jasonhilton/ggfan/vignettes/geom_fan.md

 Limitations
 -----------

 One potential problem with the approach here is the interpolation between neighbouring x-values.
-There is a underlying assumption that the `x` value is continuous and is can be smoothly interpolated between `x` and `x+1`.
+There is a underlying assumption that the `x` value is continuous and can be smoothly interpolated between `x` and `x+1`.